Cold Case season 5

-The fifth season of Cold Case, an American television series, began airing on September 23, 2007 and concluded on May 4, 2008.
+The fifth season of Cold Case, an American television series, began airing on CBS on September 23, 2007, and concluded on May 4, 2008.
 Season five regular cast members include Kathryn Morris, Danny Pino, John Finn, Thom Barry, Jeremy Ratchford and Tracie Thoms.
 This season was originally scheduled to air 24 episodes, but due to the Writer's Strike only 18 episodes were produced and aired.
+The season also includes the series' 100th episode, "World's End".